datajango/cmake-starters/README.md

 ## Project 3 Juce UI Application

 1. This is a basic Juce Hello example project.
+    - I started with the Projucer
+        - I needed to add juce_generate_juce_header(JuceHello)
     - Juce is downloaded and configured
     - Juce CMake extensions take over and do the heavy lifting
     - Juce Framework is now installed for other applications in this series to use.
 1. On Windows: \build\03_JuceHello\JuceHello_artefacts\Debug\JuceHello.exe
 ![03_JuceHello Screen Capture](03_JuceHello.png)

+## Project 4 Juce Plugin VST

+1. This is a basic Juce Audio Plugin supporting AU, VST3 and Standalone
+1. I started with the Projucer
+1. Projucer Plugin Characteristics
+    - Plugin is a Synth
+    - Plugin MIDI Input
+    - Plugin MIDI Output
+    - MIDI Effect Plugin
+1. No support for VST 2.4.

+## Project 5 Juce UI No Jucer

+1. This is a basic Juce UI Aplication
+1. The Projucer was not used.
+1. On Windows: \build\05_JuceUINoJucer\JuceUINoJucer_artefacts\Debug\JuceUINoJucer.exe